In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Planet Fitness franchise opportunity, including relevant news updates

-- 2018 average membership sales (EFT); other membership sales; total net revenue; payroll costs; marketing expenses; imputed royalties; utilities; supplies and maintenance; miscellaneous expenses; rent; total operating expenses; and earnings before interest, taxes, depreciation, and amortization (EBITDA) for the bottom third, middle third, and upper third of corporate Planet Fitness clubs that have been open and operating for at least 12 months as of December 31, 2018
+- 2019 average membership sales (EFT); other membership sales; total net revenue; payroll costs; marketing expenses; royalties; utilities; supplies and maintenance; miscellaneous expenses; rent; total operating expenses; and earnings before interest, taxes, depreciation, and amortization (EBITDA) for the bottom third, middle third, and upper third of corporate Planet Fitness clubs that have been open and operating for at least 12 months as of December 31, 2019

 Section I – Background Information

 21 Things You Need to Know About the Planet Fitness Franchise

 1. In early January 2020, Planet Fitness announced that it had opened its 2,000th location at the end of December 2019 in Colorado Springs, Colorado.
 The company also opened its 2,001st store at the same time, bringing its 2019 total store openings to a record 261.

 2. Chris Rondeau, CEO of Planet Fitness, said, “I am proud to announce this milestone, which demonstrates how our judgement free, affordable approach to fitness continues to resonate with consumers and the tremendous work being done every day across our system by our franchisees, their team members on the front lines, and our corporate employees.
 2019 has been a milestone year of growth for us; with more Planet Fitness locations opened than in any year in our history, and I believe we are just getting started.
 Beyond our own benchmarks for success, when compared to the industry, our growth is incredible and we continue to see an opportunity to double our domestic store count over time and bring fitness to even more people’s backyards.”